manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_count.rst

 Print the cluster counts
 ------------------------

-Finally, the cluster counts, that were calculated by the previous code block, are printed using the :meth:`ClusterSpace.print` method.
+Finally, the cluster counts that were calculated by the previous code block are printed using the :meth:`ClusterSpace.print` method.

 .. literalinclude:: ../../../../examples/get_cluster_count.py
    :start-after: # Print all of